Store Hours

 Should I use peat moss starters or coir starters?

 It's time to start thinking of spring.
-We're here to help you prepare for fragrant breezes, sprouts poking up, and warmer temperatures.
-Planting seeds indoors near a sunny window means you'll be ready to transplant spring flowers and young veggie plants when the frosts are through and the ground thaws.
-You might even want to directly sow organic seeds into the earth.
+Sweep out the gazebo and clean the shed to prepare for warmer temperatures, sprouts poking out of the ground, and fragrant breezes.
+Planting seeds indoors with grow lights means you'll be ready to transplant spring annuals and young veggie plants when the frosts are through and the ground thaws.
+You might even want to sow organic seeds directly into the earth.
+What better way to start than by exploring your favorite local plant nursery?

 Plant Hardiness Zones Explained

 For example, you could plant bell pepper seedlings outdoors in mid-March in Zone 10, but not until the end of May in Zone 4.
-For best results, choose plants in your zone number or less.
-In other words, a Zone 6 garden can support plants listed as Zones 1–6.
-You can plant seeds indoors roughly a month before you can plant them outside, or direct sow.
-Read your seed packet for details.
-If you start them a little later than recommended, it's not ideal, but it will even out as time passes.
+You'll have good results with plants that have your zone number or less.
+In other words, a Zone 5 garden can support plants listed as Zones 1–5.
+The timeframe to direct sow outdoors in your garden is often around a month later than the indoor start date.
+Be sure to read your seed packet for details.
+If you start them later than recommended, it's not ideal, but it will likely even out as time passes.

 Gardening in Your Growing Zone

-Kentucky, Tennessee, Virginia, and West Virginia are in Zones 6–8.
+Virginia, West Virginia, Kentucky, and Tennessee are in Zones 6–8.
 Cruciferous veggies and certain herbs are ready to grow when you're ready to plant.
-This includes kale, broccoli, and cabbage.
-Greens like spinach and artichokes, early-blooming annuals like marigolds, and fragrant herbs, including parsley, basil, and oregano, also don't mind an early beginning.
+This includes cabbage, broccoli, and kale.
+Greens like spinach and artichokes, early-blooming annuals like marigolds, and fragrant herbs, including basil, parsley, and oregano, also don't mind an early beginning.
 Even in the highest peaks of West Virginia in Zone 5b, traditional garden vegetables like peppers of all kinds, cucumbers, and tomatoes are fine with an early spring or late winter start indoors under the grow lights.

 Plant Seeds Outside With Direct Sow